h15200/notes/system-design.md

   a subset of the entire data
 - example might be separating audio into the actual audio (to some blob storage like s3) and metadata (a document storage db)
+- Multiple nodes are used for partitions.
+Each partition has its own follower and usually some read replicas.
+  - one node can be Leader of partition 1 and Follower of partitions 2 and 3
+  - `hash partitioning` or consistent hashing where the key is hashes of data is used to evenly distribute load so there are no skews / hot spots
+    - this still doesn't have for ex. if the same hashed key is used to read/write like in celebrity instagrams.
+For that, have some logic like if followers exceed a certain point, add 2 random strings to the hash so that reads and writes on the celebrity are partitioned and not concentrated in 1 partition
+  - mongo and cassandra uses `md5`, not an especially strong cryptographic hash algo since it's just used to search for keys
 - CONS adds additional logic, data is not as organized, hard to figure out where to get the appropritate data, may not work with certain business logic